Namespaces

 A pod in the

-namespace can communicate with a pod in theblue
+greennamespace can communicate with a pod in thebluenamespaceA pod in the

 Example: from any pod in the cluster, you can connect to the Kubernetes API with: